|MURRAY STATE UNIVERSITY|

 The nature of Career and Technical Education (CTE) in the United States is quickly evolving to meet the needs of a growing global economy.
 Widely known as vocational education for many years, training programs were offered to students seeking a career-focused education following high school.
 Today, CTE training programs are seeing more interest from students at the secondary, post-secondary and professional levels.

-Universities, like Murray State University in Kentucky, are taking notice of the importance of such programs and developing curriculum to ease the transition between high school and college by offering updated CTE resources, industry-backed certifications and dual credit courses to students.
+Universities, like Murray State University in Kentucky, are taking notice of the importance of such programs and developing curriculum to ease the transition between high school and college by offering updated CTE resources, industry certifications and dual credit courses to students.

 The Racer Academy of Agriculture reaches out to the secondary system through numerous activities held on the Murray State University campus throughout the year.
 These career development events will bring thousands of CTE students to the campus and expose them to the post-secondary education environment.

 “Too many students leaving high school are afraid of what comes next at the university level,” said David Black, coordinator of the Racer Academy at Murray State University.
 “CTE programs are meant to gauge the interest of current and prospective students and give them confidence after high school, whether they end up in a university environment or in a career.”

 Murray State University developed the Racer Academy, a program that offers dual credit at the high school and university levels through courses in the university’s Hutson School of Agriculture, as a way to bridge the gap for students seeking quality CTE courses relevant to today’s industries.
 The implementation of iCEV, an online learning platform that delivers comprehensive CTE resources to student and educators, further supported the university’s desire to update its technology to complement instruction and learning.